MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Waiting for Travel:**

-    - In this stage, the customer waiting to receive the information of Travel, as Travel Date, Departure place and time and Airline details. then User complete the stage.
+    - In this stage, the customer waiting to receive the information of Travel, as Travel Date, Departure place and time and Airline details.

+    - Once Completed this stage, Muqeem status update as OutsideKingdom for Employee on vacation.

+    - And System moved the Employee to On Vacation with Muqeem status integration.

     - When the Employee On Vacation, muqueem status will be update as **OutsideKingdom** status for On vacation.